bmd1905/Self-driving-Car-Simulator/README.md

 # Self-driving Car Simulator

-This project is a self-driving car simulator built in the Unity environment.
-It uses YOLOv8 Nano for traffic light detection and PIDNet for lane segmentation on the street.
-The car is controlled using a PID controller based on the traffic light and segmented image.
+This project is a final project of the [AIO-2022 cource](https://www.facebook.com/aivietnam.edu.vn) about self-driving car simulator built in the Unity environment.
+It uses YOLOv8 Nano for traffic light detection and PIDNet for lane segmentation.
+The car is controlled using a PID controller rule-based on the traffic light and segmented image.

 ## Introduction